Slavery in France: Barbary slave trade

-Slavery in French colonies
+Slavery in the French colonies

 The French colonial empire practiced slavery in its colonies.
+Slavery was essential to cheaply extract raw materials and scale large agricultural cultivation.
 In the mid-16th century, enslaved people were trafficked from Africa to the Caribbean by European mercantilists.
 Nor were New France, Louisiana, or French African colonies immune.

 The French West India Company developed tobacco plantations in French colonies.
 The company had a monopoly on the slave trade from Senegal, which since 1658, belonged to the Company of Cape Verde and Senegal.
 The slave trade continued under the operation of the Compagnie du Sénégal from 1658 to 1709.
 The company traded slaves with the Hausa Kingdoms, Mali, and the Moors in Mauritania.

 As of 1778, the French were trafficking approximately 13,000 African people as slaves to the French West Indies each year.
-While slavery had been active in French colonies since the early 16th century, it was theoretically not legitimized by the French government until the Revolutionary convention in 1794.
+Slavery was abolished by the revolutionary convention of 1794.